The Candidate Experience Blueprint – How to build the interview process top sales talent wants.

 One of my secret weapons for making sure my clients get it right is a scorecard, which helps support a consistent, quantitative process.
 It’s an essential tool for making sure you’re gut-checking emotions as it’s easy to get caught up in the wrong details, diluting the task at hand.

-(Note: I’ve written an entire post about how to put one together for your next hire a la Sales Hacker)
+(Note: I’ve written an entire post about how to put one together for your next hire)

 2. Tidy up your career site.